-These are some of the most useful travel resources I’ve found…Please let me know if you find any to add to the list!
+These are some of the travel resources I’ve found that have been personally helpful or informative to me…Please let me know if you find any to add to the list!

 From the Boarding Area blog, View from the Wing: Seats on a Plane: How You Can Make Sure You Sit Together…gives great advice on how to outwit the airlines and get two adjacent seats (posted 11/30/13)